 You should get tested right away if you develop any symptoms of COVID-19, including fatigue, headache, muscle/body aches, fever, cough, sore/scratchy throat, congestion, loss of taste or smell, nausea, vomiting, or diarrhea—even if you think it may only be a cold or allergies.

 You should also get tested if you are exposed to COVID-19.
 Get tested 3-5 days after your last exposure to someone who has COVID-19.
 For more information, visit COVID-19 Guidelines for the General Public.

 Negative Test Result:

-If you test negative, consider testing again the next day, especially if your symptoms do not go away.
-Repeating the test within a few days, with at least 24 hours between test, will increase the confidence that you are not infected.
+If you test negative and have symptoms of COVID-19, consider testing again the next day, especially if your symptoms do not go away.
+Repeating the test within a few days, with at least 24 hours between tests, will increase the confidence that you are not infected.

 Positive Test Result: